Some of the ways in which we promote Equality, Diversity and Inclusion

 This event followed a successful first workshop held in 2015.
 Following the 2015 workshop we produced a short video of the event highlighting some top tips from the speakers about applying for Athena SWAN awards and the benefits of attending event such as the Biosciences Athena SWAN workshop.

-Blog posts written by the workshop attendees are available online:
+Blog posts written by those workshop attendees can be found below.

 “Five things I learned at the Athena SWAN bioscience event” by Rachel Adams, Cardiff Metropolitan University